amplication/amplication/docs/getting-started/first-app.md

 ## ✨ Create a new app

 Sign in to [app.amplication.com](https://app.amplication.com).
 You should see the `My Apps` page.
-If not, click on the logo on the top left corner to navigate to this page.
+If not, click the logo on the top-left corner to navigate to this page.

-In the `My Apps` page, click on **`Create New App`**
+In the `My Apps` page, click **`Create New App`**

 ![](../.gitbook/assets/0.png)

-In the modal, give your app the name “Task Management” and a description “My first app for task management” and click on **`Create App`**.
+In the modal[comment]:#(I'm not happy with using the coding component name), give your app the name “Task Management” and a description “My first app for task management” and click on **`Create App`**.[comment]:#(didn't see this control and this is important since I can't verify the flow if I don't try it)

 ## 🧙♂ Create an Entity